snaplet/docs-old/docs/tutorials/supabase-integration.md

 Next you’ll want to create a snapshot of your production database.
 This is what you’re going to restore later into your data target (more on that later in the guide).

 ### Step 4: Create a data target on Supabase
-Your data target is essentially where you want Snaplet to restore the data from your production database into.
-To put it into context, this would most likely be either your staging or developer database.
+Your data target is where you want Snaplet to restore the captured snapshot of your production project.
+This would most likely be either your staging or developer Supabase project.

 If you don’t already have a developer database setup on Supabase, you’ll need to create a new data target by setting up a new project on Supabase.
 To create a new project you’ll have to do the following: